sxmz/acchain_docs/acchain_http_interface_en.md

 ### 2.2 Transactions
 #### 2.2.1 Get the Transaction Detail Information
+---
-Interface Address: /api/transactions
+- Interface Address: /api/transactions
-Request Method: get
+- Request Methods: get
-Supported Format: urlencoded
+- Supported Format: urlencoded
-Comment： if there is no parameter in request data, all network transactions will be returned.
+- Comment： if there is no parameter in request data, all network transactions will be returned.
-Request Parameter Description:
+- Request Parameter Description:

 |Name	|Type   |Required |Description              |
 |------ |-----  |---  |----              |